gmegidish/glimsci-sci-drivers/README.md

 ### AGI Driver (Faux 160x200)

 Downsample the original 320x200 display to 160x200.
 Resembling the aesthetics of the original AGI games.
-All it does it draw every even pixel twice and drop every odd pixel.
-You will notice that if there is a black pixel or a white pixel in two adjacent pixels, both will be rendere, so the text could be read properly.
+All it does is draw even pixels twice and drop odd pixels.
+You will notice that it keeps black and white pixels to make the text readable.

 |||
 |-|-|